 - 3. In the Tools toolbar, select the drawing tool of your choice.
-There are two commonly used methods to drawing the parts of a cut-out character model:

-- Using the S Polylinetool.
+There are two commonly used methods to drawing the parts of a cut-out character model: - Using the ▶ Pencil tool, then smoothing your lines with the 🕅 Smooth Editor tool - Using the S Polylinetool.
 This method allows you to draw with great precision, but may take more time.